natesobol/nh48-api/data/wmnf-trails/readme.md

 * Encourage backlinks from conservation groups, hiking blogs, and mapping tutorials by keeping documentation concise, stable, and openly licensed.

 These JSON files are versioned independently from the NH48 peaks set so they can be indexed as a dedicated WMNF dataset for downstream consumers, search engines, and GIS tooling.

+> Front-end reminder: keep UI/appearance work limited to the live JS app shells (landing, catalog, trails, long-trails, virtual hike, and `/pages/*`).
+The prerendered redirect pages exist for bots and metadata only.